National Museum of American Diplomacy: Pavilion

-Architect Hany Hassan of Beyer Blinder Belle designed the museum's award-winning 20,000 square-foot pavilion which extends out for visitors entering on 21st Street.
+Architect Hany Hassan of Beyer Blinder Belle designed the museum's 20,000 square-foot pavilion which extends out for visitors entering on 21st Street.
 Construction for the pavilion was completed in 2017.
 The design intends to complement the original 1941 wing of the Harry S Truman Building, the headquarters of the U.S. Department of State.

 The opening hall will feature interactive exhibits to explore American diplomacy today and provide an orientation for the public about U.S. diplomats, what they do, where they are posted around the world, U.S. global bilateral and multilateral relationships, and how this all relates to the everyday lives of citizens.
 In November 2019, Diplomacy Is Our Mission, a preview exhibit designed in collaboration with Smithsonian Exhibits, opened to the public.
 Through the themes of security, prosperity, democracy, and development, Diplomacy Is Our Mission explores historic and contemporary stories that "highlight the efforts of U.S. diplomats and how they work with international partners to create a more stable world."

 Education

 The National Museum of American Diplomacy aims to engage students and educators through the Museum's education programs and curricula.
 At the core of the center's education outreach is the diplomacy simulation program, an immersive exercise in which participants engage on a critical global issue.
 Working in small teams, participants step into the world of diplomacy by representing the interests of a specific stakeholder group (e.g., foreign ministries, the U.S. Department of State, NGOs, international organizations).
 Under set time constraints, the groups are challenged to negotiate a solution to an international crisis.
 Using the information provided in the simulation materials, they develop, defend and modify their group's policy positions in real time.

-The museum also trains educators to run simulations using free material on its website, including a teacher's guide with links to instructional videos and scenarios with background information and short video links featuring topic experts.
+The museum also trains educators to run simulations using free material on its website, including a teacher's guide with links to instructional videos, scenarios with background information, and short video links featuring topic experts.
 Educators in turn can teach thousands of students about the art and challenges of diplomacy.